inzimam/android-interview-questions/README.md

+Here is collection for all interview questions asked in different companies in India for an fresher to experienced android developer.

-                                      # Android Interview Questions 2019
+                                      #__Android Interview Questions 2019__

-# Q:  What is the use of DiffUtil?
+### Q:  What is the use of DiffUtil?
-# Q:  MVVM Vs MVP
+### Q:  MVVM Vs MVP
 # Q:  What is Clean Architecture?
 # Q:  Difference between ViewModel and Presenter?
 # Q:  Sub Component and Scopes in Dagger2?